hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

   ensure it does not exceed the number allowed within the window.

-- Signing devices MUST still operate consistently with the requirements of state keeping for S-HBS: the signature index within a time window SHOULD still appear to be updated atomically, and signatures MUST NOT be released before state changes have been recorded.
+- Signing devices MUST still operate consistently with the requirements of state keeping for Stateful HBS: the signature index within a time window SHOULD still appear to be updated atomically, and signatures MUST NOT be released before state changes have been recorded.